James-alliancemannin/meet4/README.md

 Casual local hangouts — real people, zero pressure.

-**meet4** is a simple platform for discovering and creating low-key, in-person meetups in your neighborhood: walks, coffee runs, board games, park workouts, quiet reading spots, and more.
-No endless scrolling, no hookup focus — just small groups showing up and connecting.
+**meet4** is a simple platform for discovering and creating genuine, in-person meetups in your neighborhood: walks, coffee runs, board games, park workouts, quiet reading spots, and more.
+No endless scrolling, no hookup focus — just real people showing up and connecting.

 ## Current Status (February 2026)